-- "A" or "A-" = Exceptionally impressive performance, exceeding my expectations.
+- "A" or "A-" = Exceptional performance, exceeding my expectations.
 An "A" in this course is a sign of distinguishing oneself with particularly strong performance. - "B+" or "B" = Fine performance, meeting my expectations.
 The ability to distinguish outstanding from very good performance is undermined if everyone gets an "A," so I anticipate that a "B" will be the grade most frequently assigned. - "B-," "C+," or "C" = Performance that falls short of expectations.
-These grades should be infrequent, but please note that there is no such thing as an "automatic B" in the MPA program.
-If you do not try or show a reasonable degree of proficiency in attaining the course objectives, I cannot award you a "B." - "C-," "D," or "F" = Performance that falls very short of expectations, usually reflecting lack of sufficient effort.
+These grades should be infrequent, but that being said, there is no such thing as an "automatic B" in the MPA program.
+If you do not put in the effort necessary to attain a reasonable degree of proficiency in attaining the course objectives, I cannot award you a "B." - "C-," "D," or "F" = Performance that falls far short of expectations, usually reflecting lack of sufficient effort.
 The Department of Accounting Policy Statement on Scholastic Dishonesty also specifies a course grade of "F" as the default penalty in cases of scholastic dishonesty.